Hacked! What to do when you lose control of your business’ social media accounts

 When hackers gain access they typically post things on your behalf – mainly spam with links to (probably dodgy) businesses and they may even change your social media page/account name.
 This could mean that you lose followers and, in turn, affects the social media presence you have been working hard to build which may affect your business.

 Once you regain access and fix any content changes from the hack – amp up those security settings to the maximum!
 This could include opting for the “login approval” option where you are asked to enter a code when your account is logged into from a new device.

-If you need assistance after your social media account has been hacked or you need assistance with a back up plan please contact our Digital Media & Technology team in Parramatta and Norwest.
+If you need assistance after your social media account has been hacked or you need assistance with a back up plan please contact our Digital Media & Technology team in Parramatta, Norwest and Penrith.

 Alternatively, If you would like to speak with one of the lawyers in Coleman Greig's Brand Protection team, please don't hesitate to get in touch with us on 02 9895 9230, or via email@example.com.

 If you would like to receive our regular legal updates, please subscribe here.